jwodder/reponews/README.rst

     activity on your GitHub repositories".

 ``auth-token`` : string
-    The GitHub OAuth token/personal access token to use for interacting with the GitHub API.
+    The GitHub access token to use for interacting with the GitHub API.
 If ``auth-token`` is not set, the token will be read from the file specified by ``auth-token-file``; if that is also not set, the environment variables ``GITHUB_TOKEN`` and ``GH_TOKEN`` will be consulted for the token, in that order.
 Environment variables can be either set directly in the environment or else read from a ``.env`` file (See the ``--env`` option under "Options_" above).

 ``auth-token-file`` : path
-    The path to a file containing the GitHub OAuth token/personal access token to use for interacting with the GitHub API.
+    The path to a file containing the GitHub access token to use for interacting with the GitHub API.
 The file must contain only the token and possibly leading and/or trailing whitespace.

     The path may start with a tilde (``~``) to indicate a file in the user's home directory.
 A relative path will be resolved relative to the directory